EMSL-MSC/NWPerf/README.md

 Pool Creation Steps
 -------------------
 We will create a pool for a cluster called io, with 38 nodes names io1 to io38.
 It is assumed that you already have some sort of collection system setup.
-In this case we are using the nwperf-ganglia.py script, and will gather points from it.
-Since it published all the point information to the NWPerf Nameserver we can get a list of point from the nameserver.
+In this case we are using the nwperf-ganglia.py script, and will gather points from it. we can gather a point list from a running ganglia on port 8649.

   1. Create rados pool